qurit/rt-utils/README.md

 # RT-Utils
-A minimal python library for ..., built using Pydicom.
+A minimal python library for the creating and manipulation of RTStructs.

 # Mask -> RT-Struct
 This is the main motivation of the project.
 Wanted to allow physicians to be able to view